padogrid/bundle-geode-1-docker-debezium_ksql_kafka/README.md

 Execute `init_all` which performs the following:

 - Place the included `cache.xml` file to the Geode docker cluster.
 This file configures Geode with co-located data.
 You can use the included Power BI files to generate reports by executing OQL.
-See details in the [Power BI](#power-bi)  section.
+See details in the [Run Power BI](#10-run-power-bi) section.
 - Create the `nw` database and grant all privileges to the user `debezium`:

 ```bash